-Established in 1970, Siwa Lima St Joseph’s is a well-respected MSC trade school in Langgur, in the Moluccas Islands.
+Established in 1970, Siwa Lima St Joseph’s Technical School is a well-respected MSC trade school in Langgur, in the Moluccas Islands.
 Over 500 students from poor family backgrounds attend this school, in the hope of eventually being able to provide for themselves, their families, and their futures.

 With workshops in subjects including mechanics, engineering, welding, plumbing, woodwork, and electronics, the school provides vital opportunities for these students to learn new skills, and in turn to improve the social and financial circumstances of their local communities.

 Encouraging learning and growth